 - certain vocational programs

 Regardless of how many credits you transfer to CCV, you must successfully complete a minimum of 15 CCV credits to earn an associate degree at Community College of Vermont.

-International Credit: College coursework completed outside of the United States must be evaluated by an external agency before it can be transferred to CCV.
+International Credit: College coursework completed outside of the United States and Canada* must be evaluated by an external agency before it can be transferred to CCV.
 This evaluation can be completed by any member of the National Association of Credential Evaluation Services.
 For a complete list, visit https://www.naces.org/members.
 All charge a fee based on the extent of the education to be evaluated.
 CCV does not endorse any particular service.
 When requesting your evaluation, it is important that you request a course-by-course evaluation so that your international classes can be transferred for specific CCV credit.

 *Canadian transcripts must be submitted in English.